diodechain/diode-docs/content/docs/Orientation/quick-access-bar.md

 3. Open the Zone Selector AGAIN
 4. Click the Zone icon in the Zone Selector bar AGAIN to pop open the Quick Access bar for the Zone

-This will be fixed in an upcoming release of Diode Drive for Android / iOS
+This will be fixed in an upcoming release of Diode Collab for Android / iOS